rdmurphy/scroller/README.md

 ## Intersection Observer polyfill?

 To keep the library lean, `@newswire/scroller` intentionally does not attempt to polyfill `IntersectionObserver` and leaves that task up to the user if necessary.
-Browser support is actually [pretty good](https://caniuse.com/#feat=intersectionobserver)!
-But our friends using Safari (both desktop and iOS) still need a polyfill for `@newswire/scroller` to work.
-(Good news!
-[They're working on it](https://bugs.webkit.org/show_bug.cgi?id=159475).)
+Browser support is [pretty good](https://caniuse.com/#feat=intersectionobserver)!
+There's no hard and fast rule here - check what browsers your users are using and make a call.

 There are a few good ways to ensure the polyfill is in place.